 Applicants must hold a high school diploma or GED and provide official transcripts from all previously attended institutions.
 In–state learners are also required to complete and submit a Florida residency declaration.
 IRSC awards prior learning assessment credit for qualifying military experience, professional certifications, exam scores, and workplace training.
 IT majors can apply for area–specific scholarships through the Cyber Center of Excellence.

-Indian River State College is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Indian River State College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 2. Oglala Lakota College